Program of the Nano Challenges

 [Yes / no, because…]

-Meanwhile, the municipality has assumed that crime mainly takes place in the evening in poorly lit parts of the neighborhood, where criminals can carry out their practices unseen.
-There is now speculation about implementing more neighborhood lights in those parts to make the environment less inviting for criminals.
+In the meantime, the municipality has assumed that crime mainly takes place in the evening in poorly lit parts of the neighborhood, where criminals can carry out their practices unseen.
+There is now speculation to better light those parts of the neighborhood to make the environment less inviting for criminals.
 How do you think about this?

-[On the one hand I think that lighting can help, on the other hand it also feels like a passive measure.
+[On the one hand I think that lighting can help, on the other it also feels like a passive measure.
 Lighting may reduce the risk of vandalism, for example, but does not contribute to a next step to arrest criminals.
-In my experience, it sometimes went wrong during the day.]
+In my experience it has also sometimes gone wrong during the day.]

 A somewhat more active solution that is being considered is to collect sensor data in the neighborhood.
 This data is then analyzed using artificial intelligence to identify patterns of suspicious activity in the neighborhood.
 With information, the police can tackle crime more effectively.
 How do you feel about this?